yagmurs/AzureStackHCIonAzure/proof-of-concept-guide.md

 ### Using scripts in the repository

-During the provisioning process of the Azure VM branch files have been downloaded to V:\Source folder.
+During the provisioning process of the Azure VM repository is getting downloaded to V:\Source folder.
 Logon to the Azure VM and open Powershell ISE copy the following code as new script and run.
-The following code will extract github repository files downloaded earlier and open up all required PowerShell scripts in PowerShell ISE window.
+The following code will extract github repository and open up all required PowerShell scripts in PowerShell ISE window.

 ```powershell